matter-labs/zksync-era/docs/specs/data_availability/pubdata.md

 - The root of the L2→L1 log Merkle tree.
 It will be stored and used for proving withdrawals.
 - The hash of the `totalPubdata` (i.e. the pubdata that contains the preimages above as well as packed state diffs).
-- The hash of the state diffs provided by the operator (it later on be included in the block commitment and its will be enforced by the circuits).
+- The hash of the state diffs provided by the operator (it later on be included in the block commitment and it will be enforced by the circuits).

 The `totalPubdata` has the following structure: